kurtharriger/dimond/README.md

 In the short time I experimented with Dime however I found it difficult to remap dependencies before injecting them and no shutdown lifecycle for stateful components...

-As I set about adding these features I started to reuse some dependency code from [component](https://github.com/stuartsierra/component)  and decided to just map dime graph to components allowing one to use a proven tool [component](https://github.com/stuartsierra/component)  to manage lifecycles and [dime](https://github.com/kumarshantanu/dime) as a discovery tool.
+As I set about adding these features I started experiment with reusing some dependency code from [component](https://github.com/stuartsierra/component) and decided to just map dime graph to components allowing one to use a proven tool [component](https://github.com/stuartsierra/component) to manage lifecycles and [dime](https://github.com/kumarshantanu/dime) as a discovery tool.

 I also found that the repl experience of partial functions was not that great and needed to frequently restart the system to make changes visible...
 This is because partial functions were applied to the var values not the vars themselves an as such I rewrote the injection logic to preserve both the var and the value to enable instant usage of changes in the repl that are safe and simple dependency updates in place without restarting the system.